cloud-gov/cg-site/_kbarticles/2021-10-05-restricting-access-to-apps.md

 Applications sometimes need to restrict access to content, functionality, or components.
 This is particularly true of applications that are built using microservices, or that utilize backend APIs to power front-end interfaces.

-There are different ways of restricting access to your applications on cloud.gov, and the approach you choose may benefit from a discussion of the relative pros and cons of each.
+There are different ways of restricting access to your applications on Cloud.gov, and the approach you choose may benefit from a discussion of the relative pros and cons of each.

 ### Route service